linkt-ai/.github/README.md

-# .github
+# Welcome to Linkt
-Welcome to Linkt
+Message to reader